surdouski/micropython-sniffs/README.md

 If you want to edit tests, you only need to run the last command again to see results.

-## Additional

-- I have not yet ported the tests over from the python MQTT routing library, [sniffs](https://github.com/surdouski/sniffs).
-  Will be the next thing done.

 ## Contributing

 Contributions are welcome!
 Please feel free to open issues or submit pull requests.